Best home improvement loans with bad credit

 Minimum credit score

 Perks: You can take advantage of joint applications to add another person to your application.
 This can be helpful if you don’t think you’ll qualify on your own or want to better your chances of getting approved.

-What to watch out for: Loans are capped at $20,000, which might not be enough, depending on the home repair project you’re funding.
-APRs start at 18 percent, which is high for the best offer and above the average credit card APR of 15.99 percent, but it might be reasonable if you’re applying for home repair loans for bad credit.
+What to watch out for: Loans are capped at $20,000, although some states differ in loan maximums.
+If you’re planning a hefty improvement or renovation, the maximum amount may not be enough to cover what you need. depending on the home repair project you’re funding.
+APRs start at 18 percent, which is high for the minimum rate and falls above the average credit card APR of 20.11 percent.
+However, rates this high are in the average ball-park for those with thin credit.

 While NetCredit caters to those with bad credit, you might be stuck with a higher APR compared to other lenders.
 In New Jersey, for example, APRs start at 34.00 percent.
-The good news is the lender doesn’t charge fees and reports to the major credit bureaus so you can build your credit.
+The good news is the lender doesn’t charge fees (in some states) and reports to the major credit bureaus so you can build your credit.

 Perks: Loans start as low as $1,000, which is good if your home improvement project doesn’t cost that much or you’re faced with an emergency fix in that ballpark price range.

 What to watch out for: Limited options — NetCredit is only available in 36 states.
 If you don’t live in a state where it’s offered, you may want to look into alternatives.
 Beware that APRs go as high as 155 percent, which is more than four times the highest APR for competing lenders.
 For example, OneMain Financial caps its APR at 35.99 percent.

 If you have bad credit, you may qualify for a loan through Avant, a lender that caters to those with less-than-stellar credit.
 It offers a mobile app that can allow you to see your payment history and keep track of upcoming payments.